uwsampa/graphbench/data/generator/README.md

 # Example:

-To produce the data with vertice number 2^16, average # of edges per vertex 4, with tsv output
+To produce a data file with 2^16 vertices and an average of 4 edges per vertex, with tsv output, do:

 ```
 ./generator_omp	16 -e 4 -o output16.txt -f 0